Advocate for change

 "Hi, My name is Baxter Bearcat.
 My zip code is 13850 and I am a constituent of [insert official's name].
 I am calling to [insert message*] because [add in additional details if desired].
 Will you please pass on the message?** Thanks for your time."

-*Your message could be a number of things: urge him/her to vote [yes/no/abstain] on [issue/bill/legislation], consider the interests of [organization/group], take [issue/cause] seriously, make a public statement about [issue], thank him/her for [doing, saying, voting ___].
+*Your message could be a number of things: urge them to vote [yes/no/abstain] on [issue/bill/legislation], consider the interests of [organization/group], take [issue/cause] seriously, make a public statement about [issue], thank them for [doing, saying, voting ___].

 **You may also leave contact information, if you want: "If there are any questions, I am happy to discuss this further.
 Here is my contact information: ___."